 What is a Schnoodle?

 A Schnoodle is a mixed-breed dog, a cross between a Mini/Toy Poodle and a Schnauzer.
-Schnoodles are small hypoallergenic dogs and are perfect for families needing a low-shedding companion.
+Schnoodles are small low-shedding dogs ideal for families needing a low-shedding companion.

 You can also get Giant Schnoodles—a cross between a Giant Schnauzer and a Standard Poodle, but in this article, we’ll be talking about the Miniature Schnoodle.